P.L. Light Systems Expert Articles: Things You May Not Have Considered when Selecting an LED Lighting System

 # lighting hours annually x actual wattage of the fixtures x # of fixtures) /1000 x $/kWh

-Below are some sample calculations comparing the cost / kW for 1000W DE HPS, 1500W LED luminaire & the TriPlane HO luminaires.
+Below are some sample calculations comparing the cost / kW for 1000W DE HPS, 1500W LED & the TriPlane HO luminaires.

 Example: NXT DE 1000W HPS (P.L.
 Light Systems)